wzhudev/reverse-linear-sync-engine/README.md

 The final stage involves verifying the readiness of each store.
 During the first load, as all tables are initially empty, so none of the stores will be ready.

 At this point, LSE has prepared the databases and is ready to load data from the server.
-Let’s dive deeper into how this process works.
+Let's dive deeper into how this process works.

 ### Determine the Bootstrapping Type

 > [!NOTE] Code References
+>
 > - `ng.bootstrap`: `SyncClient.bootstrap`
 > - `eg.requiredBootstrap`: `Database.requiredBootstrap`